rem1niscence/canopy/fsm/ethereum.md

     - This ensures each new tx from a given address gets a unique pseudo-nonce and avoids reuse within the pruning window.
     - Mimics nonce behavior sufficiently for compatibility with Ethereum tooling.

+#### eth_getChainId

+The goal of the Canopy ChainID translation design is to establish a consistent and conflict-free way of representing chain identifiers in an EVM-compatible context while preserving Canopy’s internal network model.

+⇨ Canopy defines the `evmChainId` as a 64-bit unsigned integer composed of two parts:

+- **High 32 bits**: Represents the `networkId`.
+- **Low 32 bits**: Represents the `chainId`.

+By encoding both values into a single 64-bit integer, we can seamlessly bridge between EVM-based infrastructure (like MetaMask) and Canopy’s dual-ID model.

+- **Avoids Ethereum Chain ID Conflicts**
+  Since Ethereum chain IDs are typically 32-bit or smaller, placing `networkId` in the upper 32 bits ensures that all generated `evmChainId` values lie outside the range of existing Ethereum chain IDs, thereby eliminating the risk of accidental replay attacks or collisions.

+- **Combines Canopy's Dual-ID Model**
+  Canopy internally uses both `networkId` and `chainId` for enhanced replay protection over the Root Chain and Nested Chain design.
+This scheme allows both values to be packed into one variable, maintaining the integrity of the original model without requiring protocol-level changes to support dual identifiers.

+When constructing or interpreting transactions:

+- To derive `networkId` and `chainId` from an `evmChainId`, split the 64-bit integer into its upper and lower 32 bits respectively.
+- To encode a Canopy transaction as EVM-compatible, shift the `networkId` 32 bits to the left and OR it with the `chainId`.

+This makes integration with tools like MetaMask and compatibility with EVM RPC interfaces straightforward, while preserving the semantics of Canopy's security model.